I enjoy writing about how to act in a workplace and hope readers find my articles helpful and encouraging.

 Any concerns that you may have, take them to your supervisor to handle.
 Do not keep issues and concerns to yourself.
-Bottling up your frustrations will only cause you to explode later.
+Bottling up your frustrations will only cause you to explore later.
 Do leave your emotions at the front door, though.
-Your will get more favorable results when you remain composed.
+You will get more favorable results when you remain composed.

 Treat people the way that you want to be treated.
 Have respect for everyone whether they be the janitor of the building or the CEO of the company.

 Do not march around the workplace acting like a know-it-all.
 You do not know everything.
 Everyone has room for improvement and can always learn something new.

 You would be surprised at all the information and knowledge you can glean when you simply listen.

 Everyone could use a helping hand.
 I'm sure you can even remember a time when you've needed one, too.
 If a coworker is struggling or has questions, share what you know.
 Do not take the 'every man for himself' approach in the workplace.
 Keep in mind that things run smoother when everyone works together.
 If one person is falling behind, it affects the entire operation.
 Treat others the way you would want to be treated.

 9. Do Not Get Too Personal